arcs-njit-edu/docs/docs/about/contact.md

 - Software requests
      - Submit a request for [HPC Software Installation](https://njit.service-now.com/sp?id=sc_cat_item&sys_id=0746c1f31b6691d04c82cddf034bcbe2&sysparm_category=405f99b41b5b1d507241400abc4bcb6b) by visiting the [Service Catalog](https://njit.service-now.com/sp?id=sc_category)
-     - **Note**: Users should consider installing software in their home directory especially Python and R packages.
+     - **Note**: Users should consider installing software in their home directory, especially Python and R packages.
 See [Building your own](conda.md) for instructions on using conda or mamba.
-If you encounter issues, consider asking for help above rather than requesting a software install.
+If you encounter issues, consider asking for the help above rather than requesting a software installation.
-     - You will need to enter the following information
+     - You will need to enter the following information.
            - Name of software and URL to download.
            - If software is behind a paywall or account, please download the software, copy it over to lochness and provide location from where we can copy it for installation.